Tennessee Court Records

 TennesseeCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TennesseeCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-The family law in Tennessee recognizes that children are naturally reliant on parents until maturity.
-Thus, the state judiciary and the Department of Human Services ensure that estranged parents contribute meaningfully to a child’s need through the Child Support Program.
+Family law in Tennessee recognizes that children are naturally reliant on their parents until maturity.
+Thus, the state judiciary and the Department of Human Services ensure that estranged parents contribute meaningfully to a child’s needs through the Child Support Program.
 Records of these cases are mostly available to the public unless sealed by court order or statute.

 - The name of the person involved in the record, unless said person is a juvenile